-As used herein, the closing level of the reference asset on any date will be determined based upon the closing level published on the Bloomberg page MXEA<Index> or any successor page on Bloomberg or any successor service, as applicable, on such date.
+As used herein, the "closing level" of the reference asset on any date will be determined based upon

-Initial Level:
+Closing Level: the closing level published on the Bloomberg page "MXEA<Index>" or any successor page on

+Bloomberg or any successor service, as applicable, on such date.

-The closing level of the reference asset on the trade date.
+Initial Level: The closing level of the reference asset on the trade date.

-Final Level: The closing level of the reference asset on the valuation date.
-In certain special circumstances, the final level will be determined by the calculation agent, in its discretion, and such determinations will, under certain circumstances, be confirmed by an independent calculation expert.
-See General Terms of the Notes Unavailability of the Level of the Reference Asset on a Valuation Date and General Terms of the Notes Market Disruption Events beginning on page PS-18 and Appointment of Independent Calculation Experts beginning on page PS-22, in the accompanying product prospectus supplement.
+The closing level of the reference asset on the valuation date.
+In certain special circumstances, the final level will be determined by the calculation agent, in its discretion.
+See "General Terms of the accompanying product prospectus supplement.

+Final Level: Notes-Unavailability of the Level of the Reference Asset on a Valuation Date" on page PS-19 and calculated as follows:

+"General Terms of the Notes-Market Disruption Events" beginning on page PS-20 in the final level - initial level Change:

-Percentage Change: The percentage change, expressed as a percentage, with respect to the payment at maturity, is calculated as follows:
+The percentage change, expressed as a percentage, with respect to the payment at maturity, is initial level

-final level initial level